Tips and tricks for various issues, large and small

 This has to do with browser caching.
 The reload button will then help.

-Ask the participant to open the link again in a different browser (preferably Chrome or Safari).
-Often, refreshing the page also helps.
+Ask the participant to refresh the page or open the link again, preferably in a modern browser such as Chrome or Safari.

-Always test your session at least once before you go live.
-This will ensure that all images - that nowadays may be quite large in size - are cached by your internet browser as well as QandR.
-This prevent issues with loading images during your live session.
+Always test your session at least once before going live.
+This ensures that all images β which can be quite large β are loaded in advance and stored in your browser and QandR cache.
+This helps prevent delays during your session.